 Review of Lawyers’ Practising Certificate Fees

-To assist in this consultation process the Board prepared a discussion paper (113KB PDF) outlining potential options for setting fees.
+In January 2017 the Board published a discussion paper (113KB PDF) outlining potential options for setting fees.
 This discussion paper was sent to all registered lawyers via RPA News email bulletin #31 issued in January 2017.

 - Submission – Association of Corporate Council Australia (254KB PDF)